openbaton/docs/docs/nfvo-installation-deb.md

 <img src="../images/linux-logo.png" alt="Vagrant" style="width: 50px;"/>

 # Install Open Baton on Linux

 This tutorial will guide towards the installation of an Open Baton environment using the stable binaries version.

 ***NOTE*** - Please refer to [this tutorial](nfvo-installation-src.md) if you are willing to install a development environment where you can easily modify, compile and commit changes to the code base directly.

 This version is composed by the following components:

 * The NFVO implemented in java using the [spring.io][spring] framework.
 For more details about the NFVO architecture, you can refer to the next sections
 * [RabbitMQ][reference-to-rabbit-site] as messaging system
 * Test VIM Driver for being able to execute the [hello world][dummy-NSR] tutorial without needing an OpenStack instance.

 And a set of optional components:

 * OpenStack VIM Driver for deploying VNFs on OpenStack
 * Generic VNFM for the instantiation of VNFs part of the Open Baton ecosystem
 * Fault Management System for the support to detection and recovery of VNF faults
 * Auto Scaling Engine for the automatic creation and termination of VNF instances due to performance requirements
-* Network Slicing Engine for
+* Network Slicing Engine for ensuring a specific QoS for your NS
 * [MySQL][reference-to-mysql] as a mean to enable the persistence when using Open Baton

 ### Requirements

 To facilitate the installation procedures we provide a bootstrap script which will install the desired components and configure them for running a [hello world][dummy-NSR] VNF out of the box.
 To execute the bootstrap procedure you need to have curl installed (see http://curl.haxx.se/).
 This command should work on any linux system:

 ```bash
 apt-get install curl
 ```

-**NOTE** - We assume that you are performing the installation on top of a clean installation either of Ubuntu 14.04 or Debian Jessy.
+**NOTE** - We assume that you are performing the installation on top of a clean installation either of Ubuntu 14.04, Ubuntu 16.04 or Debian Jessy.
 In other cases we suggest to install the components one by one.
 You can checkout the [bootstrap][bootstrap] repository and see the installation procedures which are executed by the bootstrap script.

 ### Installation guide